WeRePack/repack-for-woocommerce/README.txt

 2. Shipping notice in WooCommerce Order Overview

 == Changelog ==

+= 1.1.0 =
+* Adds Telemetry Module: We want to win you as a supporter and measure our joint success.
+To do this, you can share certain data with us in order to be listed in the supporter directory on WeRePack.org.
+* Various improvements

 = 1.0.6 =
 * Adds filter `repack_deactivate_remove_all_meta` which when true removes all plugin related data from the DB on plugin deactivation.